evkx/evkx.github.io/content/models/peugot/3008/E-3008/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Peugot E-3008 supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between two sound systems on the Peugot E-3008.
 With the , you get six speakers with a max system output of 100 watts.
 With the , you get ten speakers with a max system output of 690 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Peugot E-3008 supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights